GTOP-Network/GTOP-Phase1/README.md

 2. Gene expression and splicing matrices used for e/sQTL mapping and analyses of global trends of expression/splicing diversity
 3. cis-e/sQTL mapping results, including aFC estimates for cis-eQTLs
 4. Functional annotations of cis-e/sQTLs
-5. Results of colocalization analysis between MAGE e/sQTLs and complex trait GWAS from the [PAGE](https://doi.org/10.1038/s41586-019-1310-4) study
+5. Results of colocalization analysis between GTOP e/sQTLs and complex trait GWAS from the [GTOP](https://doi.org/10.1038/s41586-019-1310-4) study
 6. Results of analyses of global trends of expression/splicing diversity
 7. Jointly-generated top genotype PCs for samples in GTOP and other resources with paired WGS/RNA-seq data (Geuvadis, GTEx, AFGR)